 That's how my freelance copywriter business has been lately: barren.
 But maybe this blog can be an example of something healthy coming out of a dry spell.

+After a night of very little sleep, I was dragging this morning and feeling blue.
 Red always knows how to cheer me up.
 Something about him squeaking his toy always makes me laugh.

 Last week, the doe I see every evening in the pasture brought her fawn out before dusk to graze.
 Once the protective mom saw me move at my kitchen window, they took off for the safety of the woods.